1. Fill out forms

-Check in quietly with the judge's clerk, court assistant, or court bailiff.
+Check-in quietly with the judge's clerk, court assistant, or court bailiff.
 The clerk or bailiff sit or stand at the front of the courtroom, usually to the side of the judge's seat or bench.
 Wait for your name and case number to be called.

 You may be placed under oath.
 Answer the judge's questions truthfully.
-The judge will either grant or deny your Request of Name Change.
+The judge will either grant or deny your Request for Name Change.
 The judge will write this on the Order for Name Change and sign it.

 If the court approves your name change, file the order signed by the judge with the circuit clerk.
 You should also get certified copies of your order from the clerk.
 Certified copies of the order are needed to change your name on your birth certificate, social security card, and driver's license.

 7. Follow up if the court approves your name change

 Change your name on your birth certificate